 If you’re in the market or have recently purchased a new home, Colorado will actually help you pay your mortgage!
 You are eligible for the Colorado Energy Mortgage Incentive Program if you add energy-efficient upgrades, including a renewable energy system such as solar, within 120 days of purchasing your home.
 Your payment can be between $750 and $3,000, depending on your home energy score.

 Last but not least is the federal solar tax credit (ITC), one of the most generous incentives nationwide.
-With this tax credit, you will cut the amount you pay in taxes by 26 percent of your solar system’s total cost.
-For example, a $12,000 system will give you a $3,120 credit towards your federal taxes.
-However, this incentive won’t last- the credit amount will drop down to 22% after 2022 and phase out entirely after 2023.
+With this tax credit, you will cut the amount you pay in taxes by 30 percent of your solar system’s total cost.
+For example, a $12,000 system will give you a $3,600 credit towards your federal taxes.
+However, this incentive won’t last- the credit will be phase out entirely after 2030.

 Read more: Colorado Solar Incentives and Rebates